sagemath/trac_to_gh/Issue 9957.md

 From the release notes:

-Python 2.7 was released on July 3rd, 2010.
+Python 2.7.2 was released on June 11th, 2011.

-Python 2.7 is scheduled to be the last major version in the 2.x series before it moves into an extended maintenance period.
-This release contains many of the features that were first released in Python 3.1.
+The Python 2.7 series is scheduled to be the last major version in the 2.x series before 2.x moves into an extended maintenance period.
+The 2.7 series contains many of the features that were first released in Python 3.1.
 Improvements in this release include:

 * An ordered dictionary type
 * New unittest features including test skipping, new assert methods, and test discovery